-While the simple architecture of the direct access model may be preferred on grounds of parsimony, the activation-based model is compatible with a sequential sampling framework (such as the drift diffusion model: Ratcliff, 1978; the leaky competitive accumulator: Usher & McClelland, 2001; linear deterministic models: Heathcote & Love, 2012, among others) and has some possibly desirable characteristics.
+While the simple architecture of the direct-access model may be preferred on grounds of parsimony, the activation-based model has some arguably desired characteristics: it is compatible with a sequential sampling framework (such as the drift diffusion model: Ratcliff, 1978; the leaky competitive accumulator: Usher & McClelland, 2001; linear deterministic models: Heathcote & Love, 2012, among others).
 In the sequential sampling framework, decisions (such as which is the right dependent that needs to be retrieved) are considered a process of noisy accumulation of evidence, which has been shown to be compatible with the behavior of populations of neurons (e.g., Zandbelt, Purcell, Palmeri, Logan, & Schall, 2014).
 In addition, sequential sampling has been also linked to theories of optimality (Ratcliff et al., 2016; Summerfield & Tsetsos, 2015), which compare how an ideal agent would perform (given the levels of uncertainty in the stimuli) with the actual behavior of participants.

-The sequential sampling framework could still be useful to explain retrieval, if we would assume that the retrieval process behaves similarly to other more complex accumulator models such as the linear ballistic accumulator (Brown & Heathcote, 2008).
-Thus, the fast incorrect retrievals on average could be captured by assuming a lower threshold of evidence for the decisions.
-The initial bias to the candidates (which varies due to noise) would reduce the latencies for incorrect retrievals, since these mostly occur when there is a strong initial bias (Wagenmakers et al., 2008).
-However, this model loses the close connection with the ACT-R framework that motivated the lognormal race which underlies the activation-based model.
-In addition, given that the linear ballistic accumulator model is more complex than the lognormal race model, it is not clear whether its fit would be comparable to the fit of the direct access model.
+The sequential sampling framework could still be useful to explain retrieval, if we assume that the retrieval process behaves similarly to other more complex accumulator models such as the linear ballistic accumulator (Brown & Heathcote, 2008), since, as explained earlier, they can account for fast and slow errors (Wagenmakers et al., 2008).
+However, these models lose the close connection with the ACT-R framework that motivated the lognormal race, which underlies the activation-based model.
+In addition, given that these models are more complex than the lognormal race model, it may be the case that they overfit the data and it is not clear whether their fit would be comparable to the fit of the direct-access model.
 A potential future direction of this work would be to evaluate different plausible accumulator models as models of retrieval.

-In the present study, we relaxed one of the assumptions of ACT-R to capture the patterns of the data: Here we assumed that the activation of chunks that match the retrieval cues only partially is not only lower but also noisier.
-This is translated into assuming different variances for the different accumulators.
+We also relaxed one of the assumptions of ACT-R to capture the patterns of the data: Here we assumed that the activation of chunks that match the retrieval cues only partially is not only lower but also noisier.
+This amounts into assuming different variances for the different accumulators.
 Heathcote and Love (2012) show that when the accumulators associated with incorrect responses have a larger variance than the accumulator of correct responses, the model can account for fast errors on average.
 For simplicity, we assumed one variance for the accumulator of the target, and one for the competitors and failure accumulators.
 While our study shows that this is enough to account for the pattern in the data, nothing would prevent all accumulators from having different variances.

-Both the activation-based model with different variances and the direct access model showed equally good fit to the data.
-In order to investigate these models relative fit, future work should replicate the classical interference results (e.g., Van Dyke & McElree, 2006; Van Dyke, 2007; Van Dyke & McElree, 2011), while including reading times and questions probing the comprehension of the relevant dependencies.
+Both the activation-based model with different variances and the direct-access model showed an equally good fit to the data.
+In order to investigate these models' relative fit, future work should replicate the classical interference results (e.g., Van Dyke & McElree, 2006; Van Dyke, 2007; Van Dyke & McElree, 2011), while including reading times and questions probing the comprehension of the relevant dependencies.
+Given that the posteriors for the interference effect in the relevant parameters had a broad distribution and were not too informative, a large-sample replication of the classical interference experiments would allow us to verify the main predictions of the cue-based retrieval models.